Informed Bayesian T-Tests: PRACTICE

 The alternative hypothesis is directional, that is, the teeth condition is predicted to result in relatively high funniness ratings, not relatively low funniness ratings.
-In order to respect the directional nature of the alternative hypothesis the two-sided informed $t$-test outlined above requires a correction.
-Specifically, the Bayes factor that compares an alternative hypothesis that only allows for positive effect size values to the null hypothesis can be computed via a simply identity that exploits the transitive nature of the Bayes factor \citep{MoreyWagenmakers2014}:
+In order to respect the directional nature of the alternative hypothesis the two-sided informed $t$-test outlined above requires an adjustment.
+Specifically, the Bayes factor that compares an alternative hypothesis that only allows for positive effect size values to the null hypothesis can be computed via a simply identity that exploits the transitive nature of the Bayes factor \citep{morey2014simple}:

-We already showed how to obtain $\text{BF}_{10}$, that is, the Bayes factor for the two-sided test of an informed alternative hypothesis; $\text{BF}_{+1}$ can be obtained by simply dividing the posterior mass for $\delta$ larger than zero (obtained by numerically integrating Eq.~\ref{eq:posterior_t}) by the prior mass for $\delta$ larger than zero.
-The Bayes factor hypothesis test that we report will respect the directional nature of the facial feedback hypothesis and include the correction term from Eq.~\ref{eq:directionalBF}.
+We already showed how to obtain $\text{BF}_{10}(d)$, that is, the Bayes factor for the two-sided test of an informed alternative hypothesis; the correction term $\text{BF}_{+1}(d)$ can be obtained by simply dividing the posterior mass for $\delta$ larger than zero by the prior mass for $\delta$ larger than zero.\footnote{The expression for the marginal posterior distribution for $\delta$ is provided in Corollary~A.2.3 in the online appendix.
+Using this expression, numerical integration can be used to obtain the desired posterior mass.} The Bayes factor hypothesis test that we report will respect the directional nature of the facial feedback hypothesis and include the correction term from Eq.~\ref{informedEqDirectionalBF}.

-Figure~\ref{figure:facial_post_informed} displays the results for the reanalysis of the data from the Oosterwijk lab.
-The prior and posterior distribution do not impose the directional constraint.
-The one-sided informed Bayes factor equals $\text{BF}_{0F_+} = 11.5$ indicating that the data are about eleven times more likely under the null hypothesis than under the one-sided informed alternative hypothesis.
+Fig.~\ref{informedFigFacialPostInformed} shows the results of the reanalysis of the data from the Oosterwijk lab.
+The displayed prior and posterior distribution do not impose the directional constraint.
+The one-sided Bayes factor based on the informed prior equals $\text{BF}_{0+}(d; 0.350, 0.102, 3) = 11.5$, indicating that the data are about twelve times more likely under the null hypothesis than under the one-sided alternative hypothesis.